ryanrolds/blog/content/posts/essentials_of_logging.md

 ## Wrap-up

 The quality of the data in the logs has a direct impact on issue investigation and development speed.
 Putting a little thought into how you're logging, the metadata you're including, and where they are stored will payoff manyfold.
 As we saw in the last section, they are not difficult to set up or use.
-When combined with centralized logging your team will be able to identify, debug, and explore behavior across your entire system from a single place; Reducing downtime, keeps customers happier, and improving developers/operations quality of life.
+When combined with centralized logging your team will be able to monitor, debug, and explore behavior across your entire system from a single place; Reducing downtime, making customers happier, and improving developers/operations quality of life.